exasol/hamcrest-resultset-matcher/doc/user_guide/user_guide.md

 ## The `ResultSetMatcher`

-This matcher allows you to compare two `ResultSet`'s.
+This matcher allows you to compare two `ResultSet`s.
 This can be helpful when you need, for example, to compare each value of two tables.

 A minimal test would then look as in the example below.